bbc/bug/docs/pages/installation/linux.md

 ## Install Docker

-1. Download and install the docker engine for your variation of linux.
-We quite like ubuntu [Docker Install Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
+1. Download and install the docker engine for your flavour of linux.
+We quite like Ubuntu [Docker Install Ubuntu](https://docs.docker.com/engine/install/ubuntu/)

 2. Follow these post-installation steps so that you don't need to run docker as root [Docker Post-Installaiton Steps](https://docs.docker.com/engine/install/linux-postinstall/)